FAsodariya05/OIBSIP_2/README.md

 - The app will automatically display the converted value in rectangular box.

 ## Contribution
-Feel free to contribute by:
+Feel free to write about improvements or bug fixes.
-- Reporting bugs.
-- Submitting pull requests.